-Student-centered learning: What the research says
+Student-centered learning theory: What the research says

 The growing body of research around student-centered learning paints a picture of how to promote an enduring commitment to education for students.
 Now, the image is coming into focus.